 As the planet of severe loss, and a ruler of the 12th house of hidden health issues and hospitalization Neptune may also indicate issues regarding severe pain and acute or chronic health problems such as fibromyalgia (CFS or Chronic Fatigue Syndrome) and lifelong diseases, or birth defects involving fluids such as congenital hydrocephalus.
 As well, when Neptune is involved with health issues the illness may be very difficult to treat or diagnose.

 Common problems in health associated with Neptune involve the feet (through its rulership of Pisces) or mobility in general.
 It also rules the lymphatic system, the cellular and tissue fluids such as lymph, plasma and fluids involved in infection or metabolism.
 This gives Neptune an influence for good or for bad in nutrition, absorption, elimination and the storage of materials in fat cells and other cells of the body, particularly in fluid form.
 Neptune rules all liquids and may be associated with moisture and fluids such as sweat, the reproductive fluids, amniotic fluid, and fluids of elimination such as urine.
 Although, these specific fluids may also be related to other designated planetary rulers such as Venus for urine through its rulership of the kidneys and bladder.
-Neptune afflicting Venus may itself be an indicator of kidney or bladder disease.
+Neptune afflicting Venus may itself be an indicator of kidney or bladder disease as one example.

 It should be noted that although Neptune rules cellular fluids, Mars rules the blood in general and specifically red blood cells, while white blood cells may be ruled by Pluto through its association with the immune system.
 However, infections are an attack of the immune system and Neptune will often be involved in any infection.
 It can then be understood that any illnesses involving infection or a compromise of the immune system could be very serious and life-threatening and is under Neptune’s rulership.